vishalp2341/MorseCodeBasedAuth/README.md

 # Morse Code Based Authentication System
-This project, developed for my final year 8th semester, implements a novel authentication system using Morse code recognition.
+This is my 8th semester project, which implements a novel authentication system using Morse code recognition.
 It utilizes computer vision and machine learning techniques to verify user authentication based on their Morse code input.

 Features: